Information Security Statement on Ransomware

 Information Security strongly advises against paying any type of ransom for several reasons:

 Furthermore, we recommend that all campus users take proactive measures to defend against ransomware.
-Additional information and guidance can be found on the Information Security website (http://infosec.uoguelph.ca), including tips on prevention and how Information Security can assist in responding to a ransomware incident.
+Additional information and guidance can be found on the Information Security website, including ransomware prevention tips and ransomware incident assistance.

-Users with questions or requiring assistance with a security incident should contact the Information Security team via email (email@example.com) or via phone at 519-824-4120 Ext.
+Users with questions or requiring assistance with a security incident should email Information Security (email@example.com) or via call 519-824-4120 Ext.
 58006.